tbarker/5X-Crypto-Security-Guide/README.md

 ### I have no heirs.
 My death will deflationary.

-Ignore the bits about Wills then, and just bury your "Safety Deposit Box".
-You could even throw them out all together.
+Ignore the bits about Wills and just bury your "Safety Deposit Box".

 But have a think about the Power of Attorney.
 We all have accidents and get sick.